apache/cassandra-java-driver/manual/socket_options/README.md

 #### Driver read timeout vs. server read timeout

-Unfortunately, the term "read timeout" clashes with another concept that is not directly related: a Cassandra node may reply with a `Read_timeout` error when it didn't hear back from enough replicas during a read query.
+Unfortunately, the term "read timeout" clashes with another concept that is not directly related: a Cassandra node may reply with a [READ_TIMEOUT](../retries/#on-read-timeout) error when it didn't hear back from enough replicas during a read query.

 To clarify: